thisishuey/project-phoenix/tickets/milestone-6/05-phase-2-preparation.md

-# Prepare for Phase 2 with Luna
+# Prepare for Phase 2

 ## Description
 Complete all necessary preparations for the transition to Phase 2 of the project, including Luna integration planning and knowledge transfer.